 Applications give users the opportunity to donate their data for health research studies.
 These studies are typically approved by an Institutional Review Board (IRB) or Ethics Committee (EC) and collect user consent for conducting health research.

 Apps conducting health-related human subject research using data obtained through Health Connect must obtain consent from participants or, in the case of minors, their parent or guardian.
 Such consent must include the (a) nature, purpose, and duration of the research; (b) procedures, risks, and benefits to the participant; (c) information about confidentiality and handling of data (including any sharing with third parties); (d) a point of contact for participant questions; and (e) the withdrawal process.
 Apps conducting health-related human subject research using data obtained through Health Connect must receive approval from an independent board whose aim is 1) to protect the rights, safety, and well-being of participants and 2) with the authority to scrutinize, modify, and approve human subjects research.
 Proof of such approval must be provided upon request.

 Applications where a user’s progress in a game is influenced or impacted by their fitness and/or wellness.
 These are games that collect a user’s activity data as a way to advance game play.

 What happens if my app does not pass privacy and security verification?

 If your app doesn't pass privacy and security verification, your app will not have the ability to read and/or write to Health Connect.
 As long as your app meets all other Play policy requirements, your app may remain available through the Google Play Store.

 How do I determine if my app needs a security assessment?

-If your app uses any restricted data types, and has exceeded 100 users then it will need a security assessment.
+If your app uses any restricted data types and has exceeded 100 users, then it needs a security assessment.
 You will be separately informed that you need to go through verification and security assessment.
 For more information about the security standards used, please refer to this App Defense Alliance security assessment FAQ.